efemeral-net/efemeral/content/Projects/Survivor Data Visualization App (2020).md

 ---
 ## **The Idea: Merging "Survivor" with Data Science**

-I've always been fascinated by the strategies, alliances, and voting patterns in "Survivor."
-The idea of **quantifying** these elements and presenting them visually intrigued me.
-So, I started collecting data—manually compiling a **database of winners, ages, votes, and regions** spanning 40 seasons.
+I love survivor, it's so calculated.
+I wanted to attempt to bring some statistical insights to the patterns I was observing.
+So, I started collecting data—compiling a **database of winners, ages, votes, and regions** spanning 40 seasons.

 The goal was simple: